What do you do when you set your writing goals and then fall short of reaching them?

 Have you had the same writing goal for months and still haven’t reached it?
 Forgive yourself.

-Can’t even remember what you last wrote (has it been that long?): forgive yourself.
+Can’t even remember what you last wrote because it’s been that long?
+Forgive yourself.

 See a pattern here?

 It’s so easy to beat yourself up and drown in your own self-criticism.
 But I’m here to tell you something.
 Worlds are not colliding because you’ve gotten off track.
 It’s time to stop focusing on what you haven’t done and get on track with what you can do.
 Right now.